pqlime/jsrlive-cli/README.md

 Once all dependencies are installed, run main.py.
 If errors persist, it'll tell you.
-If a fatal error occurs, it'll create an `errorlog.txt` in the working directory: send that to my personal e-mail @ pqlime (at) gmail.com Glitches and Disclaimer
+If a fatal error occurs, it'll create an `errorlog.txt` in the working directory: send that to my personal e-mail @ pqlime (at) gmail.com Disclaimer
 -
-There have been a few awful glitches in which the program will start creating strange globs of color and it's a huge mess all around.
-If this happens, close and restart the program.
-Also, if this program causes the Rokkaku to come after you or for your computer to catch on fire, that's not my problem.
+If this program causes the Rokkaku to come  after you or for your computer to catch on fire, that's not my problem.
+License
+-
+This program & it's source code are both under the Do What The Fuck You Want To Public License.
+You can use both this and its source code as well as modify whatever you'd like.